numtide/treefmt/docs/configure.md

 By setting the priority fields appropriately, you can control the order in which those formatters are applied for any files they _both happen to match on_.

+## Glob patterns format

+This is a variant of the Unix glob pattern.
+It supports all the usual selectors such as `*` and `?`.

+### Examples

+-   `*.go` - match all files in the project that end with a ".go" file extension.
+-   `vendor/*` - match all files under the vendor folder, recursively.

 ## Supported Formatters